ivoGanev/ivoganev.github.io/_posts/2021-02-15-today-I-learned-1.markdown

 This is the first article of a series that are intended to be a diary of my journey in programming.

 A lot of the times you are learning by making mistakes.
-There is always something to be gained and remembered when mistakes are made and I think that exposing that publicly is nothing to be ashamed of.
+There is always something to be gained and remembered when mistakes are made and I believe that is nothing to be ashamed from.

 On the contrary I feel that when you are not accepting your failures as a chance to learn but as an embarrassment and covering it up you are locking up a great potential of discoveries.
-Enough with this and let me get to the article.

 ----